October 16

 TRUST TAKEAWAY

-Ashley reminded us that when we let people see who we really are, we build trust that no title or result ever could.
+Ashley reminded us that when we let people see who we really are, we reveal the importance of developing trust in leadership, trust that comes from honesty, not perfection.
 After sharing her story, the energy in the room shifted.
 People approached her, thanked her, connected with her in new ways.

 She walked off that stage more trusted—not despite her vulnerability, but because of it.